-George is an accomplished performer on modern and period instruments.
-He has enjoyed long associations with Philharmonia Baroque Orchestra and the American Bach Soloists; from 1996 to 2005 he was Principal Violist of the Carmel Bach Festival, where he was a member of the Festival String Quartet.
 As an educator he was for 11 years the Music Director of the Virtuoso Program at San Domenico School in San Anselmo, a unique opportunity for high school students to pursue intensive orchestral and chamber music training in addition to a rigorous college preparatory curriculum.
-The San Domenico Orchestra da Camera, under Mr. Thomson’s direction, has won the “Grand Champion” award at the National Orchestra Festival sponsored by the American String Teachers’ Association on three occasions–in 2005, 2008, and 2010.
+The San Domenico Orchestra da Camera, under Mr. Thomson’s direction, won the “Grand Champion” award at the National Orchestra Festival sponsored by the American String Teachers’ Association on three occasions–in 2005, 2008, and 2010.
 The Virtuoso Program was featured in the February 2004 issue of Strings Magazine, and was featured on the nationally-broadcast radio program “From the Top” in February of 2006.

-George served for two seasons as Interim Director of the Santa Rosa Symphony‘s Young People’s Chamber Orchestra.
-He moved to Oregon in 2010; having served for two years as Director of Orchestras for Corvallis School District 509J in Corvallis–winning the 2012 and 2013 OSAA State Championships for String Orchestra with the Corvallis Camerata–he is currently Orchestra Director at West Salem High School in Salem, and Conductor of the Corvallis Youth Symphony.
+George moved to Oregon in 2010.
+He teaches Orchestra, Music Theory, and Music Appreciation at West Salem High School, and conducts the Corvallis Youth Symphony.
 He resides in Salem with his wife, musician and writer Michelle Dulak Thomson, and two cats, Lili and Charlie.